port-labs/port-docs/docs/software-catalog/page/tutorial.md

 The response will contain the roles and users that are allowed to read (view) the requested page.

 :::note
-Only Page Permissions of Software Catalog Pages can be requested.
+Only page permissions of software catalog pages can be requested.
 :::

 ## Update page permissions